tacosontitan/tacosontitan/README.md

 Absolutely, and there's actually a [website](https://www.buymeacoffee.com/tacosontitan) just for that!

 ### 🎨 Where did I get my artwork?
-My profile pictures and header image are creations I ordered from various artists on Fiverr.
+All of the artwork you find in my GitHub repositories are creations I ordered from various artists on Fiverr.

 #### [lucy_was_taken](https://www.fiverr.com/lucy_was_taken)
 She is easily my favorite artist on Fiverr.
 If you like her work, feel free to let her know I sent you her way!